We think this movie stands out for:

 The Dream Is Now -- which takes a clear political position on this hot-button issue -- is a call to action for residents in the United States, legal or otherwise, to mobilize in order to pass the Dream Act and/or other legislation designed to assist the undocumented population in this country.
 Because of its brief 30-minute time frame, it isn't able to address many of the details surrounding this extremely complicated issue.
 But it shows how America's young people are willing to come together to change something that's broken.

-Families can talk about the history of immigration in the United States.
+Families can talk about the history of immigration in the United States and how it's presented in The Dream Is Now.
 America is historically known as a country made up of immigrants.
 So why is there so much discussion about immigration today?
 How do news stories, entertainment shows, and other media talk about immigration and undocumented residents?
 Is the media responsible for existing stereotypes about who undocumented people are?

 What are the different ways that people use film, TV, and digital media to change the way that governments, corporations, and other institutions do things?
 Why?
 If you wanted to raise awareness about an issue and/or get people to come together to take an action, how would you use the media to help you get it done?

 Some media, like news stories and documentaries, are often expected to be objective in the way they present issues.
 Do you think it's OK for a documentary to take a position on an issue?
 Why or why not?